wuk325/MachineLearing/README.md

 # MachineLearing
-implement some machine learning model just for learning
+implement some machine learning model\n just for learning